 After a sporting injury or other situations where dental trauma is experienced, individuals should monitor their eating and chewing habits to determine an issue that they may have overlooked immediately after the event.

-What course of action should I take?
+What course of action should I take for a jaw injury?

 In all cases of broken jaws, immediate emergency treatment is required.
 Swelling can be reduced by applying an ice pack to the affected area, while bleeding can be curbed with the use of a cotton wool pad.